matteobiagiola/FSE19-submission-material-DIG/README.md

 ##### 1.1.2 Clone repo and download docker images

-Before running the experiments (assuming that `~` indicates the path the home directory in your system):
+Before running the experiments (assuming that `~` indicates the path to the home directory in your system):
 - clone the repository in `~/workspace` (create the folder `workspace` if it does not exist): `cd ~/workspace && git clone https://github.com/matteobiagiola/FSE19-submission-material-DIG.git` assuming that the directory `~/workspace` is empty
 - install evosuite: `cd ~/workpsace/evosuite && mvn clean install -DskipTests`
 - compile each subject: `cd ~/workpsace/fse2019/<application_name> && mvn clean compile` where `<application_name>` is: